 Any *_I/O Terminal_type without the Aggressor_Only column may be considered an aggressor or a victim.

 Multi-line EMD Models may describe only a subset of a coupled structure (e.g., a 64-line bus may be described by a four-line EMD Model).
 As a result, while the interconnects at the edges of the EMD Model may induce crosstalk onto other interconnects nearby, being on the edge of the EMD Model, they may not themselves experience the full crosstalk impact that the corresponding interconnect experiences in the real, full structure.

+Crosstalk simulation uses coupled interconnect models consisting of extended nets that spans packages, EMDs, Boards and connectors.
+If any terminal in any extended net in the coupled interconnect model is marked aggressor only, then the simulation results for all of the pins of this extended net will not include all crosstalk contributions.

 13.4 TERMINAL_TYPE ASSOCIATIONS FOR EMD AND DESIGNATOR PINS